VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 * It is not easy to replace the data store with a non-relational database (that does not expose an **IQueryable** object.
-However, you can choose to implement the write-model differently in each bounded context using an approach that is appropriate to that bounded context.
+However, you can choose to implement the read-model differently in each bounded context using an approach that is appropriate to that bounded context.
 * The client might abuse the **IQueryable** interface be performing operations that can be done more efficiently as a part of the